 How many ways can we explore the Sun?
-We have images in many wavelengths and squiggly lines of 6 many parameters that we can use to characterize the Sun.
-We know that while the Sun is blindingly bright to the naked eye it has regions that are dark in some wavelengths of light it is bright in others.
-But both of those classifications are based on vision.
-Hearing is another sense that can be used to explore solar data.
-Some data, such as the sunspot number or the extreme ultraviolet spectral irradiance, can be readily sonified.
-10 Images are more difficult.
-A simple raster scan of a full-disk image of the Sun is dominated by the pattern of moving on and off the limb of the Sun.
-Any sonification of the raster scan will contain discontinuities at the 12 limbs that mask the information contained in the image.
-Hilbert curves are continuous space-filling curves 13 that map a linear variable onto the two-dimensional coordinates of an image.
-We have investigated using 14 Hilbert curves as ways to sample and analyze solar images.
-Reading the image along a Hilbert curve keeps most neighborhoods close together as the resolution (i.e., the order of the Hilbert curve) increases.
-It also 16 removes most of the detector size periodicities and may reveal longer-scale features.
-We provide several 17 examples of sonified solar data, including the sunspot number, a selection of extreme ultraviolet (EUV) 18 spectral irradiances, different ways to sonify an EUV image, and a series of EUV images during a filament 19 eruption.
+We have images in many wavelengths and squiggly lines of 3 many parameters that we can use to characterize the Sun.
+We know that although the Sun is blindingly bright 4 to the naked eye it also has regions that are dark in some wavelengths of light and bright in others.
+But both 5 of those classifications are based on vision.
+Hearing is another sense that can be used to explore solar 6 data.
+Some data, such as the sunspot number or the extreme ultraviolet spectral irradiance, can be readily 7 sonified by converting the data values to musical pitches.
+Images are more difficult.
+Using a raster scan 8 algorithm to convert a full-disk image of the Sun to a stream of pixel values is dominated by the pattern of 9 moving on and off the limb of the Sun.
+A sonification of such a raster scan will contain discontinuities at the 10 limbs that mask the information contained in the image.
+As an alternative, Hilbert curves are continuous 11 space-filling curves that map a linear variable onto the two-dimensional coordinates of an image.
+We have 12 investigated using Hilbert curves as a way to sample and analyze solar images.
+Reading the image along 13 a Hilbert curve keeps most neighborhoods close together as the resolution (i.e., the order of the Hilbert 14 curve) increases.
+It also removes most of the detector size periodicities and may reveal larger-scale features.
+15 We present several examples of sonified solar data, including the sunspot number, a selection of extreme 16 ultraviolet (EUV) spectral irradiances, different ways to sonify an EUV image, and a series of EUV images 17 during a filament eruption.
+18

-1 I. INTRODUCTION
+19 I. INTRODUCTION